Biswabhusan Harichandan: Personal life

 On 17 November 2021, Harichandan was diagnosed with COVID-19.
 In June 2024, his son Prithviraj Harichandan became the Minister of Law, Works, Excise in the Mohan Charan Majhi Cabinet.

 Awards

 Harichandan was awarded the Kalinga Ratna Award in 2021.

 Books

-Harichandan has authored several books some of which include Marubataas, Mahasangramar Mahanayak, Buxi Jagabandhu, Paika Mutiny and his autobiography Sangarsha Sarinahin.
+Harichandan has authored several books some of which include Marubataas, Mahasangramar Mahanayak, Buxi Jagabandhu, Paika Mutiny ,his autobiography Sangarsha Sarinahin and A Mati Katha Kahe.